British Library research repository

 Shared repository service

 The repository is part of a Shared Research Repository beta service, encompassing the research outputs of a small number of UK cultural and heritage institutions: the British Library, British Museum, Tate, National Museums Scotland, MOLA (Museum of London Archaeology) and Royal Botanic Gardens, Kew.
 Our six separate repositories can be visited each in turn or explored together via a single search through the collaborative Shared Repository page.
 The British Library manages the shared repository service.
 In the current beta phase, we welcome your feedback as we move towards a full shared repository service.

 The repository is built using Samvera Hyku, a rapidly developing open source repository software in which multitenancy is a key feature.
-The British Library’s shared repository pilot project is an early adopter of the Hyku platform and the Library looks forward to sharing its experience around scalability, multi-tenancy and user experience.
+The British Library’s shared repository pilot project is an early adopter of the Hyku platform and we are happy to share our experiences around scalability, multi-tenancy and user experience.